andrejparkur2007/andrejparkur2007/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on UNDETECED CSGO HACK
+- 🔭 I’m currently working on UNDETECED CSGO HACK (relisium)
 - 🌱 I’m currently learning REACT JS + C++
 - 👯 I’m looking to collaborate on neznaju
 - 🤔 I’m looking for help with tozhe neznaju